Program Policies and Requirements

 Enrollment Status and Academic Standing

 Students must be enrolled at Stanford in the quarter when they apply for a fellowship opportunity, and will need to be enrolled in undergraduate study in the quarter when grant funding is disbursed.
 Applicants participating in off-campus Stanford programs are welcome to apply, but it is the responsibility of the applicant to compile, collate, and submit a complete application.
+Please see the Jane Stanford Fellowship webpage for enrollment requirements for that opportunity.

 Fellowship participants must certify that they are in good academic standing, and may not participate in the program or receive or retain fellowship funds if they are on suspension.